What’s at the Root of Victim-Blaming and Rape Culture?

 In the Philippines, cases of online child sex abuse have even tripled during the COVID-19 pandemic.
 “These are criminal acts for which the quarantine provides the perfect cover,” adds Alvarez, also noting the marked increase in reports of sexual harassment and domestic violence with the PNP Women’s Health Desk.
 “Meanwhile, outside the home, violence against women and children take the form of sexual harassment and rape.”

-In the midst of these offenses, the victims––and not their perpetrators––are still largely held accountable for the crime committed against them.
+In the midst of offenses like this, the victims––and not their perpetrators––are still largely held accountable for the crime committed against them.

 “Rape victim-blaming occurs when victim-survivors of rape or assault are unfairly blamed for their role in the rape, even to the extent of being held responsible for the crime committed against them.”